datalad-handbook/book/docs/basics/101-120-sharelocal.rst

 Upon installing a dataset you might not want to also install a few dozen levels of nested subdatasets right away.

-However, the is a middle way: The ``--recursion-limit`` option let's you specify how many levels of subdatasets should be installed together with the superdataset.
+However, there is a middle way: The ``--recursion-limit`` option let's you specify how many levels of subdatasets should be installed together with the superdataset.